DenistonM/linear/README.md

 Sealing Mechanism: Activates a sealer for sealing operations.

-Suction Mechanism: Turns on a suction device to handle materials.

 Limit Switch Integration: Uses limit switches to determine motor stop points and trigger specific actions.